You will certainly be mesmerized by Kollam’s latest tourist attraction, Jatayu Earth Centre that hosts the world’s largest bird sculpture.

 After his wings being clipped off by Ravana, Jatayu laid down waiting for Lord Rama to inform that Ravana has gone south.
 With the pain of Jatayu dying to save Sita, Lord Rama blessed the bird and performed his last rites.
 From that day on, Jatayu has been an epitome of bravery and stands for the empowerment and protection of women.

 The sculpture of this mythical bird at Jatayu Earth Centre sits at the spot where Jatayu took his last breath.

 Jatayu Earth Centre – The Four Hills

+The main attractions of Jatayu park are spread over four hills, each offering different activities and attractions.
 Each hill having its own significance.
-These hills are integrated with the environment and uplifts natural harmony, sustainability, and preservation through two check dams for rain water conservation and uninterrupted water supply .
+These hills are integrated with the environment and uplift natural harmony, sustainability, and preservation through two check dams for rainwater conservation and uninterrupted water supply.
 Electricity is domestically harnessed from solar power panels for the smooth functioning of the Jatayu Earth Center.

 1. Jatayu Rock Hill – The Hill representing the Safety of Women and their Honor

 The biggest highlight of Jatayu Earth Center is the sculpture of Jatayu, the bird designed by the prominent director, artist, and sculptor Rajiv Anchal.
 The first hill with the world’s largest bird statue stands for women’s safety and honor.
 It is a 1000 ft giant rock.
 The Jatayu sculpture in this hill has a length of 200 ft and a width of 150 ft.
 The height of the giant statue is 70 ft.
 Inside the functional sculpture is a 15000 sq ft utility space.
 Spanning over five levels is an audiovisual museum inside the sculpture.